ddbj/www/account-e.md

 ## D-way account  {#ddbj-submission-account}

 Bioinformation and DDBJ Center provides the D-way account system.
 In the D-way account, you can use BioProject, BioSample, GEA, DRA and JGA databases of DDBJ Center and the NBDC application systems.
-This handbook explains how to create a D-way account.
+This handbook explains how to create and use a D-way account.

 {::options parse_block_html="true" /}
 <div class="attention">
 - Create a D-way account and manage data with permission of Principal Investigator (PI).
 - Issued account and password must be maintained securely by users.
-- Account name cannot be changed once it has been created.
+- Account ID cannot be changed once it has been created.
-- In D-way account page, updated information will be reflected in about 10 minutes.
+- In the D-way account page, updated information will be reflected in about 10 minutes.
 - It takes about 10 minutes for the created D-way account becoming active in the NBDC application system.
 </div>

-DDBJ Center employs scp authenticated by ssh key for transfer of large files.
-Therefore, you need to register a public key for authentication for using DRA, GEA and JGA services which accompany transfer of large files.
+DDBJ Center uses scp authenticated by a ssh key for transfer of large files.
+You need to register a public key to upload data files to DRA, GEA and JGA.

-Users who will submit data submission or data use applications to NBDC are advised to [enter additional account information](#nbdc).
+Users submitting data submission or data use applications to NBDC are recommended to [enter additional account information](#nbdc).
 The added items are automatically filled to new applications and the users are able to avoid entering these items in each application.

 ## Create a D-way account in the website {#account-for-bioproject-biosample-submissions}

 ### Create an account on website {#create-an-account-on-website}

-By default, you can use BioProject/BioSample/NBDC application systems in the D-way account created on the website.

 Open the submission portal page at [https://ddbj.nig.ac.jp/D-way](https://ddbj.nig.ac.jp/D-way/).